Plan Your Attack

 We’re not talking dress shirts here.
 The collar is the border that you mow first around the lawn’s perimeter.
 Cut it wide enough to turn the mower around without driving into a flower bed.

-You may need to look at getting a zero turn mower, for easier mowing around landscaped areas.
+If you have a large yard, you may need to look at getting a zero turn lawn mower, for easier mowing around landscaped areas.

 No Buzz Cut, Please